sudopluto/video-ideas/README.md

         - what credit cards do i have

 - travel
-    - future travels
     - south korea
+    - bvi

 - millitary
     - fitness challenge